 - 1 cups buttermilk

-- 3 Tablespoons of butter melted in cast iron skillet
+- 3 Tablespoons butter melted in cast iron skillet

-- 1 pound of ground sausage, browned & drained
+- 1 pound sausage ground, browned & drained

 - Combine flour, cornmeal, salt, sugar, and baking powder.

 - Add the browned sausage & onions, cheddar cheese, cream corn, Cajun seasoning, and black eye peas.